Who We Are

 Cyrena Matingou

-Cyrena Matingou is currently pursuing a Master of Public Health in Health Behavior and Health Equity at the School of Public Health.
+Cyrena (she/her/hers) is currently pursuing a Master of Public Health in Health Behavior and Health Equity at the School of Public Health.
 She completed her undergraduate degree at the University of Virginia in Global Studies with a concentration in Global Public Health.
 Cyrena is driven by the belief that all people deserve to live in healthy environments and to have access to health-promoting resources.
 From public policy to clinical settings, she is committed to advancing equitable health programs and policies.
 With prior work experience in program evaluation, she is excited to contribute to qualitative analyses and expand her skillset.